 Total Operating Income - Total operating income decreased \$31.3 million to \$13.0 million in the second quarter of 1998, and decreased \$46.0 million to \$13.5 million in the first six months of 1998 primarily due to the effects of the CBS Merger.
-On a pro forma basis, assuming the CBS Merger had occurred on January 1, 1997, total operating income would have increased \$0.1 million in the second quarter of 1998, and would have increased \$7.1 million during the first six months of 1998.
-Excluding the operating loss of the Opryland theme park during the first six months of 1997, hospitality and attractions segment operating income increased \$0.8 million for the first six months of 1998.
-Excluding the operating income of KSTW during the first six months of 1997, broadcasting and music segment operating income increased \$2.5 million during the first six months of 1998 primarily related to greater operating income generated by television station KTVT.
+On a pro forma basis, assuming the CBS Merger had occurred on January 1, 1997, total operating income would have increased \$0.1 million in the second quarter of 1998, and would have increased \$7.1 million during the first six months of 1997, hospitality and attractions segment operating income increased \$0.8 million for the first six months of 1998.
+Excluding the operating the first six months of 1998.
+Excluding the first six months of 1997, broadcasting and music segment operating income increased \$2.5 million during the first six months of 1998 primarily related to greater operating income generated by television station KTVT.
 Excluding the operating income of the Cable Networks Business from 1997, the operating loss of the cable networks segment decreased \$2.2 million in the first six months of 1998 primarily as a result of CMT International ceasing its European operations effective March 31, 1998.